Last Updated on July 28, 2026 by Daniel Globe

 The Docklands Light Railway (DLR) offers you a fast and convenient way to explore East and Southeast London, connecting key areas like Canary Wharf, Greenwich, and London City Airport.

-Since its launch in 1987, the DLR has evolved considerably, reflecting its rich dlr history as a driverless, automated rail system designed to serve the redeveloped Docklands area.
+Since its launch in 1987, the DLR has evolved considerably, reflecting its rich history as a driverless, automated rail system designed to serve the redeveloped Docklands area.

-You’ll find over 45 dlr stations spread across multiple branches, making it easy to hop on and off to discover vibrant neighborhoods or catch stunning riverside views.
+You’ll find over 45 DLR stations spread across multiple branches, making it easy to hop on and off to discover vibrant neighborhoods or catch stunning riverside views.

 The network’s frequent service and modern trains guarantee smooth rides, while its integration with other transport modes lets you seamlessly continue your London adventure.